Code-Institute-Submissions/thecoffeepalate/README.md

 As the company owner, I want to:

-* Estalish the company online.
+* Establish the company online.
 * Advertise the "make your own blend" as an innovative and unique service.
 * Attract customers to the ***art*** of blending.
 * Promote different coffee origins.